titania7777/ActivityNetFrameExtractor/README.md

 ```
 then you can run a script like below

-extract only frames (cpu version, just remove '--use-gpu' flag)
+* extract only frames (cpu version, just remove '--use-gpu' flag)
 ```
 python frame_extractor.py --videos-path ./v1-3/train/ --frames-path ./frames/ --frame-size 360 --quality 0.7 --use-gpu
 ```

-extract only optical flows (only cpu)
+* extract only optical flows (only cpu)
 ```
 python frame_extractor.py --videos-path ./v1-3/train/ --flows-path ./flows/ --frame-size 360 --quality 0.7 --flow-mode
 ```
+* if you want get origin size of frames in video then adds '--origin-size' flag

 i use the ffmpeg when using a cpu, do if you need consider of quality then check it below formula